-The Chartres Pilgrimage, also known as the Le Pèlerinage de Chartres, is a walking pilgrimage organized each year in France in conjunction with the liturgical feast known as the Solemnity of Pentecost.
+The Chartres Pilgrimage, also known as the Le Pèlerinage de Chartres, is a walking pilgrimage organized each year in France in conjunction with the liturgical feast known as the Solemnity of Pentecost (Whitsunday).
+It draws roughly 20,000+ participants from 22 countries, making it the largest gathering of its kind in Western Europe.
+The 60-mile, 3-day trek centers on the Traditional Latin Mass.

 A History Spanning Centuries

 Pilgrims walk together a distance of 90 km in three days from the Cathedral of Notre-Dame de Paris to the Cathedral of Notre-Dame de Chartres.
-The event has been described as one of the most significant “re-discovered” medieval pilgrimage routes on the European mainland.
+The event has been described as the largest annual traditional Catholic event Indeed, it is one of the most significant “re-discovered” medieval pilgrimage routes on the European continent.

 The pilgrimage route from Paris to Chartres dates from the 9th century, as the first leg of the famed Camino de Santiago (the Way of St. James).
-Then Chartres became a major pilgrimage destination when it acquired in 876 what is known as the Sancta Camisa, the “veil of Our Lady,” making it forever one of the most important Marian destinations.
+At that time, Chartres became a major pilgrimage destination when it acquired in 876 what is known as the Sancta Camisa, the “veil of Our Lady,” making it forever one of the most important Marian shrines in Christendom.

-A renowned French prelate Cardinal Pie once stated in 1855: "I dare to predict it: Chartres will become, more than ever, the center of devotion to Mary in the West.”
+A renowned French prelate of the nineteenth century, Cardinal Pie, once wrote in 1855: "I dare to predict it: Chartres will become, more than ever, the center of devotion to Mary in the West.”
+Indeed, countless have visited the cathedral and been inspired, including the British journalist, Malcolm Muggeridge, who later in life converted to Catholicism.

 The Sponsoring Organization